VDR Interface

 Database Driver: Enable with VDR_DATABASE_DRIVER_ENABLED=true.
 Uses the Cloud Agent's existing database configuration.

-PRISM Driver: See the PRISM Driver section below.
+PRISM (Blockfrost) Driver: See the PRISM Driver section below.

 For all VDR environment variables, see the Environment Variables documentation.